Close Menu

 Managing SaaS specifically is a relatively new practice among IT and software professionals.
 Salesforce, one of the earliest and most widely known examples of SaaS, was founded in 1998.
 Slack was founded more than a decade later in 2009.
 Microsoft didn’t offer its Office suite on a subscription basis until 2013.
 The body of guiding processes and documentation created over decades to guide software asset management practices have mostly not yet been developed for SaaS.

-Zylo’s SaaS Management Methodology
+SaaS Inventory Management

 • Reduce application overlaps and redundancy